wdi-sf-fall/notes/functions.md

 A function can be created and run (i.e., invoked) in the same step.
 This is a pattern you may run across and it can look very odd at first.
-However, stay in the pocket, don't get rattled, and realize that it is simply creating a function and running it all in one step.
+However,  realize that it is simply creating a function and running it all in one step.
-You got this.